The Most Expensive Month: A Complete Cost Breakdown of Patagonia

 El Chalten

-Originally planning to stay for 4 days, I loved Chalten so much I spent 6 days exploring Los Parques Glaciares.
-There's no entry fee into the national park and all the hikes start from El Chalten.
+Originally planning to stay for 4 days, I loved Chalten so much I spent 6 days exploring Los Parques Glaciares (at the time the entry was free).
+All the hikes I did started from El Chalten.

 Number of days: 6 days